scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

 (VAE) (:cite:`kingma2013auto`) , which is a prominent method for unsupervised representation learning.
-Our main contributions are (a) a new methodology for extending AL methods using VAE features and (b) a demonstration of improved AL performance across two recent feature-based AL methods using the new method.
+Our main contributions are (a) a new methodology for extending AL methods using VAE features and (b) an experiment comparing AL performance across two recent feature-based AL methods using the new method.

 Related Literature